 As of 2016, 75 higher education institutions are accredited by the Ministry of Education and Science of Georgia.

-As of 2016, Georgia's economy is becoming more devoted to services (representing 59.4 per cent of GDP).
+As of 2016, Georgia's economy is becoming more devoted to services (representing 59.4 per cent of GDP), moving away from the agricultural sector (6.1 per cent).

-In 2016, Georgia ranked number 58 overall in the World Economic Forum's Network Readiness Index (NRI).
+Georgia ranked number 58 overall in the 2016 NRI ranking.

-In 2016, Georgian Dream won the parliamentary elections, achieving a constitutional supermajority of 115 out of 150 seats.
+Georgian Dream won the 2016 parliamentary elections, achieving a constitutional supermajority of 115 out of 150 seats.

-In 2016, tourism played a significant role in Georgia's economy, with over 2.7 million tourists bringing approximately US$2.16 billion to the country.
+In 2016, tourism became an increasingly significant part of the Georgian economy, with over 2.7 million tourists bringing approximately US$2.16 billion to the country.

-Since 2016, the Transparency International Corruption Perception Index hovers around 56 out of 100 points, placing Georgia in the top 50 out of 180 countries.
+Since 2016 the Transparency International Corruption Perception Index hovers around 56 out of 100 points.
+In comparison, that places Georgia in the top 50 out of 180 countries, among Central European and Mediterranean EU member states.

-On 27 February 2017, the Council adopted a regulation on visa liberalization for Georgians traveling to the EU for a period of stay of 90 days in any 180-day period.
+On 27 February 2017, the Council adopted a regulation on visa liberalization for Georgians travelling to the EU for a period of stay of 90 days in any 180-day period.

-In 2017, a poll by the National Democratic Institute revealed that the majority of Georgians and politicians in Georgia support the push for NATO membership.
+In 2017, a poll revealed that the majority of Georgians and politicians in Georgia support the push for NATO membership.

-In its 2017 report, the Council of Europe observed that while most day-to-day corruption has been eliminated, there are some indications of a "clientelistic system" in Georgia.
+In its 2017 report, the Council of Europe observed indications of a "clientelistic system" in Georgia, where resources may be allocated to generate loyalty and support for the leadership.

 In 2018, Georgia had a Forest Landscape Integrity Index mean score of 7.79/10, ranking it 31st globally out of 172 countries.

-In 2018, Saakashvili was convicted in absentia on corruption charges and abuse of power, while continuing to serve as chairman of the United National Movement party from abroad.
+In 2018, Mikheil Saakashvili, who had left Georgia shortly after the 2013 election, was convicted in absentia on corruption charges and abuse of power, which he denied.
+He continued to chair the United National Movement party from abroad.

-In 2018, over 1.4 million tourists from Russia visited Georgia.
+In 2018, more than 1.4 million tourists from Russia visited Georgia.

-In 2018, the Constitutional Court of Georgia ruled that "consumption of marijuana is an action protected by the right to free personality," effectively legalizing cannabis.
+In 2018, the Constitutional Court of Georgia ruled that "consumption of marijuana is an action protected by the right to free personality", effectively legalizing cannabis consumption.

-In 2018, the Georgian Dream party backed independent Salome Zurabishvili, who won the presidential election in the second round, becoming the first woman in Georgia to hold the office in full capacity.
-This marked the last direct election of a Georgian president.
+In the 2018 presidential election, the Georgian Dream party backed independent Salome Zurabishvili, who won in the second round and became the first woman in Georgia to hold the office in full capacity.
+This was the last direct election of a Georgian president.

-A 2019 survey of 1,500 residents found that unemployment was considered a significant problem by 73% of respondents, with 49% reporting their income had decreased over the prior year, indicating a perception of economic stagnation.
+A perception of economic stagnation led to a 2019 survey of 1,500 residents finding unemployment was considered a significant problem by 73% of respondents, with 49% reporting their income had decreased over the prior year.

 In 2019, Georgia ranked 61st on the Human Development Index (HDI).